Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

-This time it was right smack on Earth, back in Rose time.
-She'd requested a visit to Jackie's to drop off some laundry, and to visit Mickey the Idiot (another concept that had him boiling with rage).
-All four of them (excluding Jackie Tyler, thank Rassilon) went out for chips together, hearing stories about Jack's wacky adventures and having a long but enjoyable argument with Jack over whether or not what they were eating was called 'French fries' (Rose claimed there was nothing 'French' about them, which was a very valid and clever point in the Doctor's opinion).
-The Doctor hadn't really talked much, instead watching Rose look happier than she ever had amongst her friends, letting out loud, happy laughs whilst shooting him appreciative sideways glances (why, why was she doing that?!).
+This time it was on Earth, back in Rose time.
+She'd requested a visit to Jackie's to drop off some laundry, and to visit Mickey the Idiot— another concept that had him boiling with rage.
+All four of them (excluding Jackie Tyler, thank Rassilon) went out for chips together, hearing stories about Jack's wacky adventures and having a long but enjoyable argument with Jack over whether or not what they were eating was called 'French fries'; Rose claimed there was nothing French about them, which was a very valid and clever point in the Doctor's opinion.
+The Doctor hadn't talked much, instead choosing to watch Rose.
+She looked happier than she ever had amongst her friends, letting out loud, happy laughs whilst shooting him appreciative sideways glances (why, why was she doing that?).

-Then everything went wrong when they'd found the last remaining Slitheen, and upon returning to the TARDIS with her Rose had run off with Rickey, upon his suggestion of going out for dinner and booking into a hotel.
-A HOTEL!
-After watching their whole conversation on the TARDIS monitor, he'd excused himself from Margaret and Jack's presences and hastened to his 'tantrum room' as the TARDIS had once called it, pain and righteous fury in his chest.
-The TARDIS, being so bloody wonderful, had restocked the whole room with more breakable objects, including a one-of-a-kind vase from the now extinct planet Givonia Prime, which he seized and threw with all his strength at the wall, where it shattered not into pieces, but into dust.
+Then everything went to hell when they'd found the last remaining Slitheen, and upon returning to the TARDIS with her Rose had run off with Rickey, alongside his suggestion of going out for dinner and booking into a hotel.
+A hotel!
+After watching their whole conversation on the TARDIS monitor, he'd excused himself from Margaret and Jack's presences and hastened to his 'tantrum room' as the TARDIS had once called it, pain and fury in his chest.
+The TARDIS, being so wonderful, had restocked the whole room with more breakable objects, including a one-of-a-kind vase from the now extinct planet Givonia Prime.
+He seized it and threw it with all his strength at the wall, where it shattered not just into pieces, but into dust.
 Rose and Mickey were separated!
 People who are separated aren't supposed to have dinner, snog and then shag in a fucking hotel!
 The Doctor, snarling, grabbed another nameless trinket, tossed it on the floor and crushed it beneath his boot.
 What did Mickey the Idiot, human clown, have that he, almighty and superior Time Lord, didn't?

 It'd been a month since Margaret had looked into the heart of the TARDIS, turned into an egg and had been placed with a lovely Raxacoricofallapatorian family.
-In that short time span the Doctor had had a total of two jealousy paroxysms— the first being whilst saving the planet Epsilon IV from an infestation of Macra, where Rose had been proposed to by the Epsilonian King; the second being when Rose had been locked in a closet on a penal colony with a prison guard she'd been flirting with.
-That last one had sent the Doctor in a fit of flying fury, imagining Rose and that godforsaken guard shagging the daylights out of each other— it had even caused him to be blinded with fury to the point where he'd gotten several jagged cuts from the various items he'd broken, and hadn't had time to sonic them away before Rose noticed.
-While he most definitely didn't want Rose knowing he threw temper tantrums every time she was checked out by the universe's pretty boys, it'd pleased him in a sick way when she'd taken his sliced hands and trailed over the wounds with her thumbs.
+In that short time span the Doctor had a total of two fits of jealousy— the first being whilst saving the planet Epsilon IV from an infestation of Macra, where Rose had been proposed to by the Epsilonian King; the second being when Rose had been locked in a closet on a penal colony with a prison guard she'd been flirting with.
+That last one had sent the Doctor into a rage, imagining Rose and that godforsaken guard shagging the daylights out of each other.
+It had even caused him to be so blinded with fury to the point where he'd gotten several jagged cuts from the various items he'd broken, and hadn't had time to sonic them away before Rose noticed.
+While he certainly didn't want Rose knowing he threw temper tantrums every time she was checked out by the universe's pretty boys, it'd pleased him in a sick way when she'd exclaimed with worry over the wounds, taking his hands in hers and trailing over the wounds with her thumbs.

-Now he was in the shower, standing underneath the spray with one hand pressed against the wall, head bowed, watching the water swirl down the drain.
-All throughout the night he'd sat in the dark and trembled with rage at imaginary — imaginary — meetings between Rose and Jack in the TARDIS.
-This had been prompted by the previous night's playful banter between the captain and the pink-and-yellow human, in which Jack had followed her round the console room for a full ten minutes asking for a 'goodnight kiss'.
-Rose had refused him, but she was flushed with flattery and had a flustered smile, forcing the Doctor to hide his snarl behind the console he'd been tinkering with.
-He'd spent the next eight hours after that in his room, lights off, mentally blocking out the TARDIS whilst imagining things Rose waiting in her room, naked and stretched out on her bed, Jack Harkness slipping through her door and approaching her with flirtatious fervour; or perhaps Rose sneaking out and tiptoeing down the corridor to slip under the captain's covers; or even both of them shagging in the wardrobe room next to his old coats.
-The thought, to anybody saner that the Doctor, would have been comical (shagging next to his old coats) but they made the slightly mad Doctor grit his teeth into nubs, shake with suppressed rage and spend a few long moments trying not to break down crying.
+Now he was in the shower, standing underneath the spray with one hand pressed against the wall, watching the water swirl down the drain.
+All throughout the night he'd sat in the dark and trembled with rage at imaginary meetings between Rose and Jack in the TARDIS.
+This had been prompted by the previous night's banter between the captain and his companion, in which Jack had followed her around the console room for a full ten minutes asking for a goodnight kiss.
+Rose had refused him, but she was blushing and had a flustered smile, and the Doctor hid his snarl behind the console he'd been tinkering with.
+He'd spent the next eight hours after that in his room, imagining explicit scenarios: Rose waiting in her room, naked and stretched out on her bed as Jack Harkness slipped through her door, or Rose tiptoeing down the corridor to slip under the captain's covers; or even both of them shagging in the wardrobe room next to his old coats.
+The thought, to anybody saner than the Doctor, would have been comical (shagging next to his old coats) but they made the Doctor grit his teeth into nubs, shake with suppressed rage and spend a few long moments trying not to break down.

-Come morning, he'd hurled himself into a cold shower, and was now shivering with cold but welcoming the numb feeling that came with it.
-The TARDIS had informed him that Rose had stirred from her sleep and left her bedroom exactly an hour ago.
-He imagined her frowning with confusion when she entered the kitchen, as he was usually in there to greet her with a cuppa and occasionally (if she was good) pancakes.
+Come morning, he'd hurled himself into a cold shower, and was now shivering from the cold but welcoming the numbness.
+The TARDIS informed him that Rose had roused and left her bedroom exactly an hour ago.
+He imagined her frowning at his absence when she entered the kitchen, as he was usually in there to greet her with a cuppa and occasionally (if she was good) pancakes.
 Instead Jack bloody Harkness was probably there in his place, snogging her against a bulkhead—

-A furious growl startled him out of his reverie and he blinked water out of his eyes, shocked both to realise that he was the source of the growl and to discover that his fist was now in the wall.
-The Doctor withdrew his hand, wincing at the throbbing pain in two of his knuckles — no doubt he'd broken some bones — and held his fist underneath the spray, willing it to numb as well.
-Once it did, he turned the tap off and stepped out, towelling off with his good hand and sonicking his bad one back to normal.
-He hurled on his clothes with haste, as though truly believing he had to get to the kitchen quick else Rose would be in a lip lock with Harkness, and even managed to somehow put his jumper on the wrong way.
+A growl startled him out of his reverie and he blinked water out of his eyes, shocked to discover that his fist was now in the wall.
+The Doctor withdrew his hand, wincing at the throbbing pain in two of his knuckles—no doubt he'd broken some bones—and held his fist underneath the spray, willing it to numb as well.
+Once it did, he turned the tap off and stepped out, drying himself with his good hand and sonicking his bad one back to normal.
+He hurled on his clothes, as though truly believing he had to get to the kitchen quick or else Rose would be in a lip lock with Harkness, and ended up putting his jumper on the wrong way.
 He fixed that and hurried out the door, jumping down the corridor while still pulling on his last boot, his leather jacket hanging on his arm.

-When the Doctor half-threw himself into the kitchen, his hearts practically deflated with relief— Rose was not, as he'd feared, snogging Jack Harkness, instead she was curled up in a chair with her favourite pink mug, watching said captain flip his eggs while singing an Alice Cooper song loudly (and severely off-key).
-She glanced at the Doctor when his head poked in and she literally beamed, and this time his hearts didn't deflate: they stopped.
+When the Doctor threw himself into the kitchen, his hearts practically deflated with relief— Rose was not, as he'd feared, snogging Jack Harkness.
+Instead she was curled up in a chair with her favourite pink mug, watching said captain flip eggs in a frying pan while singing an Alice Cooper song loudly and severely off-key.
+She glanced at the Doctor when his head poked in and she beamed, and this time his hearts didn't deflate— they stopped.